 Living in Pasadena, CA [Insider's Guide]

 Pasadena lies eleven miles northeast of downtown Los Angeles in the San Gabriel valley.
-It is not merely a suburb of Los Angeles; it is its own city with a vibrant business community and highly regarded art museums, residential architecture, and cultural resources.
+It is not merely a suburb of Los Angeles; it is its own city with a vibrant business community, highly regarded art museums, magnificent residential architecture, and cultural resources.

 Pasadena is most famous for entertainment (it is home to the annual Rose Bowl Parade and football game), but it is also home to NASA's Jet Propulsion Laboratory and California Institute of Technology (CalTech), two of America's leading scientific brain trusts.
 Surely, Pasadena stands on its own as a sophisticated Southern California city.

 Rose Bowl Stadium's iconic south entrance

 Pasadena is a Chippewa word meaning "crown of the valley."
 A branch of the Tongva Native American tribe lived in the region for thousands of years when the Spanish colonized the Los Angeles basin in the 1770s.
 When the United States annexed California following the Mexican-American War, the area known as Rancho del Rincon de San Pascual was repurchased from its indebted Mexican owner by opportunistic financiers.
 These included Dr. Benjamin Wilson, who developed his Lake Vineyard property in the valley, initially giving it the codename "Muscat," after the grape variety, to preserve the region from unscrupulous land-grabbers.